1952 Summer Olympics: Host city selection

-World War II broke out on 1 September 1939, with the German invasion of Poland, which also drew Britain and France to war.
+World War II broke out on 1 September 1939, with the German–Soviet invasion of Poland, which also drew Britain and France to war.
 Despite the aggression, the Organizing Committee of the Olympic Games continued to be optimistic about the preparations for the Games.
-However, the Winter War, initiated by the Soviet Union on 30 November 1939, halted planning for the games.
+However, the Soviet invasion of Finland on 30 November 1939, halted planning for the games.
 After the Winter War, the Organizing Committee decided to abandon the Games on 20 March 1940 due to the hostilities across Europe, the suspension of preparations caused by the Winter War, and the deplorable economic situation.
 At the meeting of the Finnish Olympic Committee on 20 April 1940, the Olympic Games in Finland were officially canceled.
 In the meantime, World War II had already expanded, with Germany occupying Denmark and fighting in Norway.
-Instead of the Olympic Games, Finland held a Memorial Competitions for Fallen Athletes who died in the Winter War, at the opening of which actor Eino Kaipainen recited the poem Silent Winners written by Yrjö Jylhä.
+Instead of the Olympic Games, Finland held a Memorial Competitions for Fallen Athletes who died in the Winter War against Russia, at the opening of which actor Eino Kaipainen recited the poem Silent Winners written by Yrjö Jylhä.
 The memorial competitions were held on the initiative of the sports journalist Sulo Kolkka.

 At the end of World War II, London was awarded the 1948 Summer Olympics after the city was originally granted the 1944 Games, which were canceled due to the war.
 Helsinki continued its attempt to have the Games organized and registered as candidates for the 1952 Games.
 At the IOC Congress in Stockholm on 21 June 1947, Helsinki was chosen as the host city, leaving behind the bids of Amsterdam, Los Angeles, Minneapolis, Detroit, Chicago and Philadelphia.
 Helsinki's strengths included the fairly completed venues built for the 1940 Games.

+Bidding results

 Organizing Committee

 After confirmation that Helsinki would host the Games, the "XV Olympia Helsinki 1952" was established as the organizing committee of the Games on 8 September 1947.
 Its members were the Finnish Olympic Committee, the Finnish State, the City of Helsinki and 26 various sports organizations.
 The mayor of Helsinki Erik von Frenckell was elected chairman of the committee, who at the time also chaired Finnish Football Association.
 Akseli Kaskela, Olavi Suvanto and Armas-Eino Martola were elected Vice-Chairs.
 Among them, Kaskela and Suvanto were elected on political grounds as representatives of the bourgeois Finnish Sports Federation (SVUL) and the leftist Finnish Workers' Sports Federation (TUL), Martola, on the other hand, got a former officer to lead the organization of the practical arrangements.